insected/bobbae_gcp-wiki/Workflows.md

 Workflows publishes [connectors](https://cloud.google.com/workflows/docs/connectors) to make it easier to access other Google Cloud products within a workflow.

 For a detailed reference of available connectors, see the Connectors reference.
-For workflow samples that demonstrate how to use a connector, see [Connectors Samples](https://cloud.google.com/workflows/docs/connectors-samples).
+For workflow samples that demonstrate how to use a connector, see [Connectors Samples](https://cloud.google.com/workflows/docs/connectors-samples), [github Workflows demo repo](https://github.com/GoogleCloudPlatform/workflows-demos/tree/master/connector-compute) and [Workflows samples](https://github.com/GoogleCloudPlatform/workflows-samples/tree/main/src/connectors).

 Connectors can be used to connect to other Google Cloud APIs within a workflow, helping you integrate your workflows with other Google Cloud products.